On Supersymmetric Interface Defects, Brane Parallel Transport, Order-Disorder Transition and Homological Mirror Symmetry: Introduction

 The most intriguing situation is $r=0$, in this case the conifold remains unresolved.
 However from the physical point of view as we discussed in the previous section it is not correct to talk about the Higgs branch in $\hbar$-neighborhood of point $r=0$, in this area the theory is in its Coulomb phase.

-The transition between $X_\pm$ is known in the literature as a conifold transition or Atiyah flop \cite{Flop}.
+The transition between $X_\pm$ is known in the literature as a conifold transition or Atiyah flop \cite{Flop,Segal:2010cz,2012arXiv1206.0219D}.
 Let us consider corresponding path $\wp$ connecting regions $r<0$ and $r>0$ in the parameter space and performing this transition (see Fig.\ref{fig:wp}(a)).
+This path starts in a Higgs branch sector and ends in a Higgs branch sector intersecting a Coulomb branch sector in the middle (see Fig.\ref{fig:wp}(b)).
+Therefore in our description of parallel transport functor $\beta_{\wp}$ we have to sandwich these phases through cHC duality transitions.

-Naively a transition between Higgs and Coulomb phase descriptions of the theory occurring at $r=0$ makes this problem more complex.
-However the disk partition function given by the hypergeometric series ${}_2F_1$ is a smooth function of $e^{2\pi t}$, therefore we do not expect any problems with parallel transport of the D-brane category itself.
+However the disk partition function given by the hypergeometric series ${}_2F_1$ is a smooth function of $e^{2\pi t}$, therefore we do not expect any problems with parallel transport on the level of Grothendieck groups.
 On the Riemann sphere parameterized by a complex variable $z=e^{2\pi t}$ the locus $r=0$ corresponds to a unit circle (see Fig.\ref{fig:wp}(c)).
 And parallel transport along path $\wp$ is a well-known and well-studied problem in the theory of hypergeometric series known as \emph{analytic continuation} of the hypergeometric series outside the unit circle.
 As long as this path does not hit the singularity located at $e^{2\pi t}=1$ the parallel transport is smooth.